eguneys/celeste-jumping/README.md

 Play yourself by landing on a higher floor and running off the edge, and try to jump after you have left the floor.
 Change the timer to 1 to notice the difference.

+### Variable jump height

+Increase the falling gravity by three times if the ⬆️ isn't pressed:

+    if not btn(⬆️) then
+       g_fall *= 3
+    end

+Player will feel heavy, you can remove this if you don't like it.

 ### Wall Slide